Limoncello Raspberry Slushy Cocktail

 That’s when lightning struck.
 An unlikely marriage maybe, this vodka from Texas, Limoncello from Italy and raspberries from California, but all three together, right in front of me, it’s as if they were crying, ‘Pick me, choose me!’ and I didn’t forget.

-PIN ‘Limoncello and Raspberry Sparkling Slushy Cocktail’
+PIN IT!
+‘Limoncello Raspberry Slushy Cocktail’

-- 1/3 cup sugar
+- ⅓ cup sugar

-- 1/4 cup salt
+- ¼ cup salt

 - Zest of one lemon

 - 6 frozen raspberries

 - .5 Ounce imple syrup equal amounts sugar and water heated until the sugar dissolves and then chilled before use